oml1111/EIOtraining/README.md

 6. Templating System (substitute for XML, 3p) - Handled in main.py.
 To allow us to place stuff to web pages in a cleaner fashion, we use the jinja2 templating system
 7. Testing environment (6p)
 8. Support for multiple languages (3p) - Handled in main.py and in templates.
 Pages that ordinary users can access are in both Estonian and English
+9. Authentication (3p) - Handled mainly in main.py and login.js.
+You can now log in with your Google account.
+10. AJAX (3p) - Handled in utils.js, news.html and main.py.
+In the index page, you can search news by creator username.
+Leave blank to fetch all news.
+You can create news on the '/newpost' page.
+11. Automated Tests - Created using Selenium IDE.
+Contained in the 'tests/' folder